FilipStanojcic/Chat-Room/README.md

 Now, the server and client can communicate, just input a message into the client terminal (mentioned above) and the server will act accordingly.

+Errors may occur if python is not installed on your local terminal.
+If so, make sure to download the correct version for your system.

 # Difficulties
 Running the exit command early in coding caused an error in server execution resulting in a stall and severing communication.
 Proper error handling caught the error allowing for a clean disconnect between server and client.